behu-kea/ITA24-1-sem/webteknologi/07-js-arrays.md

 ## After class considerations

-- Peer instruction has nothing todo with arrays
 - Smallest number eksemplet var monster forvirrende
 - Student teacher was a lot better today.
 Small groups of 2 people is a lot better